 The most understandable choice for a vocally demanding song like “Since U Been Gone” was P!nk who surprisingly said no thanks.
 It was then brought to Hilary Duff who couldn’t hit the high notes.
 Think about the landscape of the other reigning pop stars: Jessica Simpson was dedicated to her wifey life as the “Southern girl with her Levis on.”
 Britney was deeply in love with trucker hats and K-Fed before coming back with Blackout.
 Post-“Dirrty” Christina Aguilera wouldn’t give up the 50s pin-up shit, and Mariah Carey was already way too established as the sophisticated chanteuse she is to take on something as raucous as “Since U Been Gone."
 The song's underlying rock structure of quiet-loud-quiet-loud was just too alternative for the pop princesses of 2003/4.
 The only other person who could have worn this song as well was Avril Lavigne, but she was busy trailblazing through as one of the only pop singers writing (or at least co-writing) her own material.
 A song from someone as associated with pop puppets like Martin would’ve sold her back into the category she was trying to break out of.
 “Since U Been Gone” had so much potential but given the pop touchiness of pop at the time, no one really wanted it.

 Kelly Clarkson however was still a newbie cradled in the prenatal arms of American Idol, whose true star-making power was yet to fully revealed.
-The singles that came off the back of her 2002 win reeked of the show and its brandedness.
+The singles that came off the back of her win reeked so badly of the show itself.
 Still, her coronation song “A Moment Like This” broke The Beatles' record for the biggest leap ever to number one, from 52, despite the fact that it was a truly terrible song.
 Being the first American Idol had so much hype that Clarkson’s first album Thankful debuted at number one, with its funky lead single “Miss Independent” becoming an international top ten hit.
 With all that, Clarkson had proved that she could swing as hard as the best of them without having marketed herself on the back of a particular identity.
-In that sense, Kelly Clarkson was relatively free from the limitations that restricted other pop stars in 2005 and was able to transition from a bombastic pop sound to an edgy rock-oriented one with unprecedented fluidity.
-The genius was that those two sounds could co-exist: pop sensibilities with the powerful thrust of a guitar rock chorus.
+In that sense, Kelly Clarkson was relatively free from the limitations that restricted other pop stars in 2005 and able to transition from a bombastic pop sound to an edgy rock-oriented one with unprecedented fluidity.
+The genius was that those two sounds could co-exist: pop sensibilities with the powerful thrust of guitar rock.

 Since Clarkson was the first of all the reality TV contestants to be voted into pop stardom, she was malleable from the start.
-Clarkson had this peculiar leverage that allowed her to play around with the kinds of songs she put out.
+Clarkson had this peculiar leverage that allowed her to play around a little but before nailing down an image.
 People knew her name, but she wasn’t locked into anything particular aside from American Idol.
 All we really knew about Kelly Clarkson was that she could fucking sing.
-Since vote-from-home phenomenons like American Idol were still so new and she was the first real winner, it was OK for her to grow into herself.
-That’s what we the voters wanted from her!
-It was exciting for us to be in on the process.
+Since vote-from-home phenomenons like American Idol were still so new and she was literally the first winner, it was OK for her to grow into herself.
+That’s what we the voters wanted from her because we were in on the process like we’d never been before.
 We rooted for Kelly because we could relate to how dorky and uncool she was on that show.
 (Her catch-phrase was "Cool beans.")
 She wasn't wrapped up in a post-Disney veneer or fastened to her bubblegum past.
 Kelly was quite literally the “American Idol."
 She represented us in a way that all other pop singers back then couldn’t since they seemed to come out of board rooms and think tanks.

 The fact of the matter is, that song needed Kelly as much as Max Martin needed that song.
 You know those explosive guitars that come in on the chorus?
 That was Kelly's idea.
 It was also Clarkson's idea that the producer enlist Mike Watt, guitarist of the legendary hardcore punk band Minutemen, to come in and play guitar on the track.
 The song's subversive rock formula was there, but Kelly pushed it over the edge with those blistering guitars and her powerhouse vocals whose frankly were the strongest of all.

 "Since U Been Gone" wasn't about being crazy in love or crazy sad about it.
 It was about being pissed off at the jackass loser that held you down until you'd had e-fucking-nough.
 Look at the lyrics: “Since u been gone/I can breathe for the first time.”
 As Kelly shed her skin from American Idol winner to legit pop star, her relatable position in the American conscience made her the ideal person to cast off an ex.
-Her ex wasn't Justin Timberlake, some actor, or a bad boy rockstar.
+Her ex wasn't Justin Timberlake or the summer’s hot new action movie hunk.
 He wasn’t anyone deified by pop culture—he was the same guy who made out with you on the weekend and didn't text you back.
 You only need to look at what she’s wearing in the video: Converse, an army green t-shirt and cut-offs.
 Other than her snarly mic-face and the literal moshing going on in the video, Kelly let the song's brute fuck-you speak for itself.
-We could relate so easily to both her and the song.
-Who could resist the hormonal release of that perfect pop-rock chorus?
+We could relate to her so easily for being totally normal as well as the hormonal release of that perfect pop-rock chorus.
 2005 was so ugh!
-Finally, instead of the Girl Next Door image that Britney and Christina cultivated in their formative years, Kelly was the American Everygirl, and “Since U Been Gone” encapsulated that identity with an unprecedented fist pump.
+Finallt, rather than the Girl Next Door image that Britney and Christina cultivated in their formative years, Kelly was the American Everygirl, and “Since U Been Gone” encapsulated that identity with an unprecedented fist pump.
 The song was roughed up just enough to remain rooted in Martin’s pop dynamic.
 Just as the pop fans could got down with a little rock, the rockers could appreciate a bit of pop as well.
-It was a digestible balance for everyone, and because of that, people ate it up.
+It was a digestible balance for everyone, and because of that, people ate it the fuck up.

 Bryn Lovitt and Emma Garland are writers for Noisey who whole-heartedly agree that "Since U Been Gone" is like, the best pop song ever.